hhlitval/Weight-Tracker/README.md

 ## Description

-The Weight-Tracker application is a C# and WPF-based desktop application designed to monitor and manage body weight.
+Weight-Tracker application is a C# and WPF-based desktop application designed to monitor and manage body weight.
 It offers visual representations of weight trends, helping users track their progress over time.

 ## Features